Opposition to Netanyahu’s legal plan mounts after protests

 “We haven’t been in such a dangerous situation in 50 years,” he told Israeli Army Radio.

 Universities across the country said they were shutting their doors “until further notice.”
-A trade union umbrella group was expected to announce that it was joining the protesters and was reportedly set to announced a general strike.
-Israeli media reported that the lawyer representing Netanyahu in his corruption trial threatened to quit if the overhaul was not halted.
+A trade union umbrella group was expected to announce that it was joining the protesters and was reportedly set to launch a general strike.
+Israeli media reported that a lawyer representing Netanyahu in his corruption trial threatened to quit if the overhaul was not halted.

+The developments were being watched in Washington, which is closely allied with Israel yet has been uneasy with Netanyahu and the far-right elements of his government.
+National Security Council spokesperson Adrienne Watson said the United States was “deeply concerned” by the developments in Israel, “”which further underscore the urgent need for compromise.”

+“Democratic values have always been, and must remain, a hallmark of the U.S.-Israel relationship,” Watson said in a statement.

 Netanyahu had reportedly spent the night in consultations and was set to speak later Monday.
 Israeli media said he would halt the legislation, which could not be independently confirmed.
+Some members of Netanyahu’s Likud party said they would support the prime minister if he did heed calls to halt the overhaul, but the architect of it, Justice Minister Yariv Lavin, a popular party member, has said he would resign.

 Netanyahu’s dismissal of Defense Minister Yoav Gallant appeared to signal that the prime minister and his allies will barrel ahead this week with the overhaul plan and the committee moving the legislation forward was meeting as planned Monday.
 Gallant had been the first senior member of the ruling Likud party to speak out against it, saying the deep divisions were threatening to weaken the military.
-On Monday,

 Netanyahu’s government pledged to forge ahead with a parliamentary vote this week on a centerpiece of the overhaul — a law that would give the governing coalition the final say over all judicial appointments.
 It also seeks to pass laws that would would grant parliament the authority to overturn Supreme Court decisions and limit judicial review of laws.